informarte/yuck/README.md

 All test cases other than unit tests leave a log in the local ```tmp``` folder.

-Optimization results undergo automated verification on the basis of the G12 solver (which comes with MiniZinc).
+Optimization results undergo automated verification using Gecode (part of the MiniZinc distribution).

 ### Running